Frequently Asked Questions

 Isn’t it risky or even dangerous to volunteer in a prison?

 A prison can certainly be intimidating, yet there are countless security measures and policies in place to protect visitors.
 Inmates are under constant watch, and volunteers are never left alone with inmates.
 In Texas*, volunteers must complete a 4-hour security training by the Texas Department of Criminal Justice (TDCJ) to prepare them for coming into prison, and be re-certified every two years.
-In the 20 years that BTL has been offering its program, no volunteer has ever been threatened or harmed while on duty. (*Training requirements may vary; in locations other than Texas, contact that state's Department of Corrections.)
+In the 20 years that BTL has been offering its program, no volunteer has ever been threatened or harmed while on duty. (*Training requirements in locations other than Texas may vary; contact that state's Department of Corrections.)

 Do volunteers or BTL staff stay in touch with graduates after the program ends?

 TDCJ policy states that volunteers in the Texas prison system are prohibited from forming "non-professional" (i.e., outside the program) relationships with offenders; to do so risks loss of their approved volunteer status.
-For this reason, BTL policy for our volunteers is, "end of program, end of contact."
-That said, we care about all of our graduates and encourage them to keep in touch and let us know how they’re doing,
+For this reason, BTL policy for our volunteers is summed up this way: "End of program, end of contact."
+That said, we care about all of our graduates and encourage them to keep in touch and let us know how they’re doing.

 Does BTL provide any services for offenders after their release from prison?